Depression, Anxiety, and Acupuncture

 CONCLUSION:

-Positive findings are reported for acupuncture in the treatment of generalized anxiety disorder or anxiety neurosis but there is currently insufficient research evidence for firm conclusions to be drawn.
+Researchers report positive findings for acupuncture treating generalized anxiety disorder or anxiety neurosis, yet insufficient evidence prevents firm conclusions.
 No trials of acupuncture for other anxiety disorders were located.
 There is some limited evidence in favor of auricular acupuncture in perioperative anxiety.
-Overall, the promising findings indicate that further research is warranted in the form of well designed, adequately powered studies.
+Researchers find interpreting acupuncture study results for generalized anxiety disorder or anxiety neurosis challenging due to diverse comparison interventions.

 Resources